 The conclusion of this four part series speaks to the individual interested in pursuing Masonry, from finding a Lodge, through the petition process, and up to the point of initiation.
 It explains some of the ways Masonry teaches candidates, and alludes to a basic understanding of the Masonic Experience.
 The interviewee is Brad Billings, a Past Master and current member of the Purposes and Policies Committee of the Grand Lodge of Texas.

 The following page covers the general steps that a man seeking membership in Freemasonry may consider.
 Lodges will likely have their own procedures, but this will help you get started and give you a better understanding of the process.
-Non-Masons are urged to use our Lodge Locator to find a Lodge near you, or send in questions by using the “Ask A Mason” form on our website.
+Non-Masons are urged to use our Lodge Locator to find a Lodge near you, or send in questions by using the contact us form on our website.